Gutenberg in Drupal – Popular Module for Editors

 Gutenberg used to be reserved for WordPress users only.
 Now it is also available on Drupal.
 This is another strong argument for betting on this open-sourced CMS.

-If you need help with your digital project, contact us.
-At Direktpoint, we have been acquiring expertise in building ambitious corporate projects for years.
+If you need help with your digital project, don't hesitate to contact us!
+At Direktpoint, we have been acquiring expertise in building ambitious corporate projects for years, so you can rely on our experience.
 Let's create something together!